Zoey 101: Filming

-Finale

 The series officially ended production in August 2007 after the shooting of its final season, which began airing five months later in January 2008.
 Spears' pregnancy made this season controversial.
 However, the show was not cancelled due to her pregnancy.
 It was not until October 2007 — two months after the final season wrapped production — that the Zoey 101 staff learned about her pregnancy.